February 18, 2020 3 min read

 Take a different approach and try listening to your body for a change.

 Yikes!
-Nothing is as scary as waking up to find a chunk of your hair on your pillow.
-In as much as it's normal to lose 50-100 strands of hair per day, a handful of hair is a little too much.
-In no time, you'll have no hair left!
+Nothing is as scary as putting your fingers in your hair and coming out with a heap of hair.
+In as much as it is normal to lose 50-100 strands of hair per day, a handful of hair is a little too much.
 Instead of paying for those ‘magical’ hair care products, listen to your body.
-Excessive hair loss might be a sign that is something is wrong with your Thyroid gland.
+Excessive hair loss might be a sign that is something is wrong with your thyroid gland.

-Loss of hair coupled with other un-noticeable symptoms like sudden weight gain, depression, and difficulties in seeing, might be a sign that your Thyroid gland is malfunctioning or overworking.
+Loss of hair coupled with other symptoms like sudden weight gain, depression, and difficulties in seeing, might be a sign that your thyroid gland is malfunctioning or overworking.